 |Dr Aileen Ng Cheng Cheng||Aileen Ng is interested in the area of Discourse Analysis and Computer Mediated Communication in English Language teaching and learning.
 She has researched on the use of Information and Communication Technology for teaching Communication Skills based on Socio-cultural Theory as well as analysed the discourse of pre-workplace texts such as job application letters and resumes.

-Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization and language contact.
+Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization, language contact and lexicography.

 |Dr Benedict Lin||Dr Lin research is in applied linguistics and stylistics, the application of the methods of linguistics to the analysis of literary texts.
 He works from the theoretical perspective of Systemic Functional Grammar, applying it to text/discourse analysis, as well as stylistics.
 Specifically, one area of his current research interests is the language & discourse of science, engineering & engineering education, with a focus areas on metadiscourse in journal articles and students' developmental writing.
 Another area is stylistics and its implications for literature education and pedagogy, especially in post-colonial contexts.
 His research also covers English & English Language Teaching in Southeast Asia, and he also has an interest in New Englishes and their implications for language teaching.